Shiv Sena: Alliance with the Bharatiya Janata Party

-Formation of Maharashtra Navnirman Sena
+Formation of Maharashtra Navanirman Sena

 In July 2005, Former Maharashtra Chief Minister and Sena leader Narayan Rane was expelled from the party, which sparked internal conflict in the party.
 In December the same year Raj Thackeray, Bal Thackeray's nephew, left the party.
 Raj Thackeray later founded a separate party, Maharashtra Navnirman Sena (MNS).

 Although the MNS is a break-away group from the Shiv Sena, the party is still based in Bhumiputra ideology.
 When unveiling the party in an assembly at Shivaji Park he said, everyone is anxious to see what will happen to Hindutva and, "I shall elaborate on the party's stance on issues like Hindutva, its agenda for development of Maharashtra and the significance of the party flag colours at the 19 March public meeting."

 Leadership change

 Bal Thackeray's son Uddhav Thackeray became the party's leader in 2004, although Bal Thackeray continued to be an important figurehead.
 After the death of Bal Thackeray on 17 November 2012, Uddhav became the leader of the party but refused to take the title "Shiv Sena Pramukh" (Eng : Shiv Sena Supremo).